pingcap/docs/tidb-lightning/tidb-lightning-configuration.md

 # This parameter is introduced in v7.1.0.
 # region-check-backoff-limit = 1800

-# In Physical Import Mode, this parameter controls the I/O block size for the local sorting file.
+# In Physical Import Mode, this parameter controls the I/O block size for sorting local files.
 You can increase this value when IOPS is a bottleneck.
 # This parameter is introduced in v7.6.0.
 The default value is "16KiB".
 # block-size = "16KiB"